mui/material-ui/docs/src/pages/styles/advanced/advanced.md

 You can read more about CSP on the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

+### Does Material-UI support CSP?

+Many Material-UI components support a strict CSP.
+Specifically, this means you will not need to use `'unsafe-inline'`.
+However, some components still use inline styles which require that `'unsafe-inline'` is set in the `style-src` directive.
+To test if your CSP is compatible with the components used in your project, you can use [Content-Security-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only).
+Updating Material-UI to fully support a strict CSP is being tracked in [#19938](https://github.com/mui-org/material-ui/issues/19938).

 ### How does one implement CSP?

 In order to use CSP with Material-UI (and JSS), you need to use a nonce.
 A nonce is a randomly generated string that is only used once, therefore you need to add server middleware to generate one on each request.
 JSS has a [great tutorial](https://github.com/cssinjs/jss/blob/master/docs/csp.md) on how to achieve this with Express and React Helmet.
 For a basic rundown, continue reading.